DanielAndres1116/Digit_Recognition_Matlab/README.md

 ### Objectives

 This programming exercise was made for understand the step-by-step of the Neural Network Training.
 Its variables initialization, setting of parameters as weights by reducing the Cost Function and using the activation function and complementing it with the regularization.
-Finally, using the forward propagation and the backpropagation is possible create a Neural Network with a great performance in a task as the prediction of hand-written digits.
+Finally, using the forward propagation and the backpropagation is possible create a Neural Network with a great performance in a task as the prediction of hand-written digits by a multi-class predictor.

 This is a good starting to understand what there is inside the libraries that we use in Python like TensorFlow where we can take advantages of the Nural Networks.